Posts Tagged ‘aim’

 ...

-Another tool which comes handy whether a repair of a messed qmail queue is needed is qmhandle http://sourceforge.net/projects/qmhandle/
+Another tool which comes handy whether a repair of a messed qmail queue is needed is qmhandlehttp://sourceforge.net/projects/qmhandle/

 The use of qmhandle is also pretty easy, all one has to do is to follow the usual classical steps of a download the source & compile:

-linux:/usr/local/src# wget http://www.pc-freak.net/files/qmhandle-1.3.2.tar.gz
+linux:/usr/local/src# wget https://www.pc-freak.net/files/qmhandle-1.3.2.tar.gz

 linux:/usr/local/src# tar -zxvvf qmhandle-1.3.2